 Fall is just about here.
 Is your car ready?
 Here are some must-have accessories to keep on hand this season.

 Bluetooth tracking tag.
+The lazy days of summer have ended, and you probably now have a lot on your mind.
 The last thing you want to worry about is where you placed your keys.
 You’ll always be able to find them with a key finder such as this.

 Emergency kit.
 Unfortunately emergencies happen.
 It’s always best to be prepared.
 Throw a kit like this in your trunk, and you’ll be able to handle most situations that arise.

 Windshield washer fluid.
 As the temperatures drop, you’ll want to replace your windshield washer fluid with one suited for colder weather.

 Trash cans.
 Fall means kids sports…which means carpools…which means messy cars.
 Keep all those snack wrappers in one place with a car trashcan such as this.

 The T3: Car theft happens in every season, so protect your car with the T3 Vehicle Security System.
 The T3 alerts you immediately if your car has an emergency or unauthorized movement.
 You call the T3 to connect a 3-way call to the 911-Operator located closest to your car – even if you are thousands of miles away.
 You are talking directly to police within seconds of the emergency.
 No call center is used – saving you time and money.
 For more information and to purchase your T3 system visit our website.

 TECH TIP: The T3 owner sets their phone number in the T3 memory and T3 always sends notifications to the owners phone.
 T3 will only answer calls from the owner’s phone and from the owner’s authorized emergency contacts.
 T3 can also let the child (or the parent) tap their phone to unlock the car door.